 If you are not married to a British citizen, or do not intend to rely on a marriage as part of your British citizenship application, the Home Office requires that you:

-- Have not been absent from the UK for more than 90 days in the 12 months immediately prior to the submission of your application;
+- have not been absent from the UK for more than 90 days in the 12 months immediately prior to the submission of your application;

-- Are not subject to any time limit for which you may remain in the UK and have not been subject to any limit in the 12 months immediately prior to the submission of your application;
+- are not subject to any time limit for which you may remain in the UK and have not been subject to any limit in the 12 months immediately prior to the submission of your application;

-- Fulfil the Good Character requirement;
+- fulfil the Good Character requirement;

-- Intend that, subject to a successful application, your home or principal home will be based in the UK.
+- intend that, subject to a successful application, your home or principal home will be based in the UK.

 Naturalisation – married to a British citizen